 The idea behind these online gigs — as they are sometimes called — is very recent, and it’s loose meaning.
 For the most part, a small task that earns a small fee is described as one.
 The poster of the job will refuse the work on most online micro job sites and not pay for any reason; however, the worker’s safety is included in a poster rating system through which employees will post reviews.
 A platform with no reliable ranking system for its posters and employees is more likely to be riddled with scams.

 Besides the likelihood that these are outright scams, you can think they’re just not a good way to make money because the pay is too low.
 Another possible pitfall of these gigs is that it usually takes a certain amount of earnings before certain companies payout, and so you can lose interest and never receive the earned money.

-Scam or No Scam?.
-Affiliate marketing is a perfectly legal work-at-home enterprise; however, any opportunity that tries to offer you an “affiliate marketing company” is definitely a scam.
+Work at Home Affiliate marketing is a perfectly legal work at home enterprise; however, any opportunity that tries to offer you an “affiliate marketing company” is definitely a scam.